teachingaway/teachingaway.github.io/_posts/2014-11-25-raising-capital-for-startups.md

-<p class="big-text">This technology law [Link List](/tags/#link+list) collects useful guidance on raising early funding for a technology startup, including finding the right investors, valuations, and putting together a persuasive pitch deck.</p>
+<p class="big-text">This technology law <a href="/tags/#link+list">Link List</a> collects useful guidance on raising early funding for a technology startup, including finding the right investors, valuations, and putting together a persuasive pitch deck.</p>

 <div class="toc">